Fees/Costs for Counselling

 Private counselling is not free of charge.
 For people on a limited income who are frustrated with NHS or charitable counselling waiting lists, I take on a limited number of cases where I will discuss with you a reduction in counselling fee.

-It’s important for you and I to discuss & agree a fee that you can responsibly afford – and whilst this is not always straightforward it can be rewarding.
-When you are on a limited income discussing a fee will involve you being able to talk openly with me about your income and expenses, and what expenses you might be prepared to give up for now (i.e. what are you prepared to lose, in return for me also losing a portion of my standard fee during our work together).
+It’s important for you and I to discuss & agree a fee that you can responsibly afford.
+Whilst this may not always be straightforward, it can be surprisingly rewarding.
+When you are on a limited budget, discussing a fee with me will involve you being able to talk openly about your income and expenses: what you choose to spend money on, on what things do you have no choice, and what things might be prepared to give up (or reduce) for now (i.e. what are you prepared to spend less on, in return for me giving up a portion of my fee during our work together).

 This negotiation isn’t intended to embarrass you, and many find the process helpful and, interestingly, therapeutic too.
 See the right hand side bar and also read about my sliding scale…